tarwn/AzureFileProcessorSample/Readme.md

 Azure File Processing Sample
 ==================================

 A common pain point I've run into in past projects in research, enterprise IT, and SaaS environments has been the last minute "please process 10 days worth of files in 1 day".
-Inevitably there is a moment when we do the math and realize that no mater how badly we need to hit our deadline, the process just physically won't complete in time.
-Whether it was processing in large files of transaction data, translating 1.7 million data files to a common set of field names, or any of a dozen other tasks, it just wasn't possible to execute a single process in the time available.
+Inevitably there is a moment when we do the math and realize that no matter how badly we need to hit our deadline, the process just physically won't complete in time.

-So I thought this would be a goo exmaple of using PaaS platforms in many environments to turn a commno pain point into a simple decision of how much money we are willing to spend to buy a sooner finish line.
+So I thought this would be a good exmaple of using PaaS platforms in many environments to turn a common pain point into a simple decision of how much money we are willing to spend to buy a sooner finish line.

 The blog post for this sample is not posted yet but I'll post it when it is.